mshibanami/redirect-web/docs/faq.md

 But it’s not required.
 You can only allow it on specific websites. 👌

+## Will the contents in the library be paid in the future?

+It's always free.
+You can also find the source of all the contents [here](https://github.com/mshibanami/redirect-web/tree/main/docs/library).

 ## One-time Purchase or Annual Subscription: Which is Best?

 We recommend the one-time purchase, as the price difference is only US$2.00.